CTPSSTAFF/modx-prototype-1/GETTING_STARTED.md

 5. 4.
 Continue to click the __Run__ button, advancing thorough all the cells in the notebook.

 Note: The amount of time required to execute a cell varies with the amount of computation each cell performs.
 Some cells may take quite a bit longer than others to execute.
-In particular, cells that generate interactive maps of large quantities of geometric polygon data (e.g., TAZ maps) may take as long as a minute to execute.
+In particular, cells that generate _interactive_ maps of large quantities of geometric polygon data (e.g., TAZ maps) may take as long as a minute to execute.

+__For example__, to run the notebook to compute total demand for the auomobile mode by TAZ:
+1. In the 'file browser' tab click on the __taz_maps__ folder.
+2. Then, click on the notebook named __demand_by_taz_auto_mode.ipynb__ to launch it.

 ## Shutting Down a MoDX Jupyter Notebook

 To shut down a particular Jupyter notebook, perform the following steps:
-* In your web browser, navigate to the tab with the 'file system view' of your MoDX directory
+1. In your web browser, navigate to the tab with the 'file system view' of your MoDX directory.
-* Scroll to the top of this page
+2. Scroll to the top of this page.
-* Click on the __Running__ tab
+3. Click on the __Running__ tab.
-* A list of your running Jupyter notbeooks will be displayed
+4. A list of your running Jupyter notbeooks will be displayed.
-* Navigate to the row listing the notebook you want to shut down
+5. Navigate to the row listing the notebook you want to shut down.
-* Click on the orange-brown __Stop Kernel__ button
+6. Click on the orange-brown __Stop Kernel__ button.
-* Wait a few moments for the kernel running your notebook to be shut down
+7. Wait a few moments for the kernel running your notebook to be shut down.
-* When it has shut down, feel free to navigate back to the __Files__ tab in the 'file browser' view
+8. When it has shut down, feel free to navigate back to the __Files__ tab in the 'file browser' view.
-* In your web browser, switch to the tab in which your notebook _was_ running
+9. In your web browser, switch to the tab in which your notebook _was_ running.
-* Click the __x__ button on the browser tab to close the tab
+10. Click the __x__ button on the browser tab to close the tab/
-* When prompted by a pop-up to either stay on the page or to leave it, click the __Leave__ button.
+11. When prompted by a pop-up to either stay on the page or to leave it, click the __Leave__ button.

 ## Shutting Down Jupyter Notebooks Altogether

 To compleltey shut down Jupyter notebooks (i.e., shut down the kernel running the notebooks), perform the following steps:
-* In your web browser, navigate to the tab with the 'file system view' of your MoDX directory
+1. In your web browser, navigate to the tab with the 'file system view' of your MoDX directory.
-* Click the __Logout__ button in the upper right-hand corner of this 'file system view' page
+2. Click the __Logout__ button in the upper right-hand corner of this 'file system view' page.
-* You may now close the tab in your web browser labeled "Jupyter Notebook".
+3. You may now close the tab in your web browser labeled "Jupyter Notebook".

 ## The Emergency Kill-Switch